DregginGames/DregginGames.github.io/_posts/18-03-2015-TailTipUI.md

 ### Why?
 So, the biggest question would be WHY, wouldnt it?
-Why create somthing from scratch wich exists in many different form and variations?
+Why create somthing from scratch wich exists in many different forms and variations?

 The reason is more or less simple: Because i can!
 The best thing for me to understand something is by doing it.
 How does a GUI work?
 Well, i didn't know!
 So lets lern it.